samjones00/docs/docs/_documentation/grpc.md

 });
 ```

-> Likewise you can remove the pre-registered `StreamFileService` and `SubscribeServerEventsService` services by removing them from the list
+> Or remove pre-registered `StreamFileService` and `SubscribeServerEventsService` services to disable them

 Clients can use `StreamFiles` to efficiently download multiple files over a single gRPC HTTP/2 Server Stream connection in their preferred order: